metabase/metabase/docs/operations-guide/environment-variables.md

 Maximum number of threads.

-Change this to a higher value, if you notice that regular usage consumes close to or all threads.
-When all threads are in use, then Metabase might feel slow or unresponsive, when clicking around in the interface.
+Change this to a higher value if you notice that regular usage consumes all or close to all threads.
+When all threads are in use Metabase might feel slow or unresponsive when clicking around the interface.

-Check the Metabase log, look for lines that contains the following `… Jetty threads: 45/50 …`, where that example would indicate you’re using 45 out of 50 available threads.
+To see how many threads are being used, check the Metabase logs and look for lines that contain the following: `… Jetty threads: 45/50 …`, which in this case would indicate 45 out of 50 available threads are being used.

 Related [MB_ASYNC_QUERY_THREAD_POOL_SIZE](#MB_ASYNC_QUERY_THREAD_POOL_SIZE).